nabijaczleweli/CLAP/README.md

 # Retrieving parameters

-CLAP supplies several functions for checking if options/parameters is set.
+CLAP supplies several functions for checking if an option/a parameter is set.
 Continuing the example from above, we may retrieve the parameters in the following way:

 ```
 int main(int argc, char* argv[]) {